Carrie Cousins

 5. Test your form!

-There are a few ways you can customize how your form comes up at this point.
+At this point, you can customize how your form appears.
 You can embed it in a modal pop-up or have your donors navigate to the main donation form page.

-There’s one rule when it comes to the placement of a donation button: It should be easy to find and identify.
+There’s one rule about where to place a donation button: It should be easy to find and identify.

 If a potential donor has to search around your website to find the button, something is wrong.
-Use a large, easy to read button with prominent placement on pages to ensure that people can find it.
+Use a large, easy-to-read button with prominent placement on pages to ensure people can find it.

 Places to insert a donation button include: